WilsonLTL/CICD_Adapter/readme.md

 ```

 ## 2.Set up the adapter in your locate environment (code vision)
-For sure, enter to your EC2 or EBS by ssh, clone and cd the adapter
+For sure, enter to your EC2 or EBS by ssh, clone and cd the adapter <br >
+To cloen the gitlab project with out SSH, you need to generate a access_token in gitlab:
+"Setting" -> "Access Token" -> Enter the name and Expire date -> Tick all the Scopes (except api) -> create and copy the access_token <br >
+And then change your clone code to :git clone https://USERNAME:ACCESS_TOKEN@gitlab.com/xxx/xxx/xxx.git/ <br >
+e.g: git clone https://WilsonLTL:QxSC_AAhGbVH5BQyYvTC@gitlab.com/asiabots/wilson/cantonese-nlp.git

 1. Install the following requirements
 ```